 The agricultural protocol requires confirmation that all reasonable measures have been taken through micro-siting to minimize fragmentation and disturbance of agricultural activities.
-Because of the uniformly low agricultural potential of the environment, with no cropping, micro-siting will make no material difference to agricultural impacts and disturbance.
+Because the site is not used for agriculture, micro-siting will make no material difference to agricultural impacts and disturbance.